Palliative Care in Los Angeles

 Difficulty planning or solving problems

 Another sign of Alzheimer’s disease and other dementia is difficulty planning or solving problems.
-This can affect the ability to develop and follow a plan or work with numbers, such as:
+That can affect the ability to develop and follow a plan or work with numbers, such as:

 • Having trouble following a familiar recipe or cooking a meal, especially if it involves multiple steps or ingredients.